Dpbm/snake-ai/readme.md

 $x_i$ is the binary variable $i$. $P$ is a penality value, in this case we used $(window_{height}*window_{width}) + 10$, the penality part ensures that only one movement will be passed as outcome (either $001$, $010$ or $100$).

+To play this one, `PRESS Q` at the start Screen.

 ## Usage